mattdonnelly/Swifter/README.md

 If you're using Xcode 6, Swifter can be installed by simply dragging the Swifter Xcode project into your own project and adding either the SwifteriOS or SwifterMac framework as an embedded framework.

+**Note: If you're using Xcode 6.1, be sure to use the beta6-1 branch.**

 ###Usage

 Swifter can be used with the 3 different kinds of authentication protocols Twitter allows.
 You can specify which protocol to use as show below.